nest/nest-simulator/doc/topology/Topology_UserManual.rst

 Ellipsoidal
    All nodes within an ellipsoid are connected.
 The area is specified by its major, minor, and polar axis.
-This mask has been part of NEST since NEST 2.14.

 .. literalinclude:: user_manual_scripts/connections.py
     :start-after: #{ conn_3d_c #}